mdn/content/BETA.md

 ## Tooling

 To begin with, we are keeping the Yari tooling basic, with the intention of improving what's on offer as we get more feedback.
-As you'll find out from reading through the README, there are already a few fundamental CLI commands available, such as `start` (to create a live preview of what your document will look like when rendered on MDN), `create` (to add a new page), `move` (to move an existing page), etc.
+As you'll find out from reading through the README, there are already a few fundamental CLI commands available, such as `yarn start` (to create a live preview of what your document will look like when rendered on MDN), `yarn content create` (to add a new page), `yarn content move` (to move an existing page), etc.

 ## Give us feedback!